| Trimming

 from my thumb will just meet the top of the dogs hock.

-thinning shears, start trimming just past that point, giving yourself some
+Using the thinning shears, start trimming just past that point, giving yourself

 slightly as you go toward the base.
 The dog in the illustration had